 Anthony Bourdain credited his mentor with teaching him “every important lesson in life”.

+His mentor?
 A sink and a dish hose.

 Dishwashers are the unsung heroes of every kitchen—every top chef can tell you that.

-You need to write the perfect dishwasher resume.
+By writing the perfect dishwasher resume.